mosip/documentation/docs/resident-portal-config-doc.md

-# Resident Portal: Configuration Guide
+# Resident Portal- Configuration Guide

 The provided guide presents a list of essential properties that can be customised according to a specific installation.
 Please note that this list is not exhaustive but rather acts as a checklist to review properties that are expected to differ from their default settings.
 If you require access to all properties, please refer to the files mentioned below.